StrawberryChocolateFudge/ebsmar/readme.md

                 document.body.dispatchEvent(new CustomEvent(to, { detail }));
             }

-We will use different Objects to define what Event we are listening to, if state change then what changes in the state etc...
+We will use different Objects to define what Event we are dispatching and how we route them.
 If you use Typescript you should use Enums for this, but for now I'm gonna stick to vanilla JS and use objects.

 Define what events we can listen to